pydata/xarray/doc/contributing.rst

 Backwards Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~

-Please try to maintain backward compatibility. *xarray* has growing number of users with
+Please try to maintain backwards compatibility. *xarray* has growing number of users with
 lots of existing code, so don't break it if at all possible.
 If you think breakage is
 required, clearly state why as part of the pull request.

-Also, be careful when changing
+Be especially careful when changing function and method signatures, because any change
-method signatures and add deprecation warnings where needed.
+may require a deprecation warning.
+For example, if your pull request means that the
+argument `old_arg` to `func` is no longer valid, instead of simply raising an error if
+a user passes `old_arg`, we would instead catch it:

+    def func(new_arg, old_arg=None):
+        if old_arg is not None:
+            from warnings import warn
+            warn("`old_arg` has now been deprecated, and in future will raise an error.
+                  please use `new_arg` from now on.")

+            # Still do what the user intended here

+This temporary check would then be removed in the subsequent version of xarray.
+This process of first warning users before actually breaking their code is known as a
+"deprecation cycle", and makes changes significantly easier to handle both for users
+of xarray, and for developers of other libraries that depend on xarray.

 .. _contributing.ci: